 Spring Open House

 Join us to discuss any issues related to diversity, equity, and inclusion that you want talk about.
-Share ideas, concerns, questions and solutions!
-Next event will be in the spring of 2020.
+Share ideas, concerns, questions and solutions.

 The committee cares about mental health of the community, and together with the Community of Chemistry Graduate Students have offered three metal health surveys (2013, 2016, 2018) to the chemistry graduate students and post-doctoral researchers with the support of Boynton Health.
 Based on the outcomes, the committee has advanced several efforts, including forums, panel discussions, and PAWS (Pet Away Worries and Stress, with the help of CCGS and Boynton staff.
 Visit the Department of Chemistry's webpage on mental health at https://chem.umn.edu/support-services/mental-health with helpful links to resources and the named os our mental health advocates.

 Partnering with you